MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-computer-ip.md

 ms.topic: "article"
 ms.assetid: eee8ce17-c286-41ac-9736-00e96fa78f71
 caps.latest.revision: 16
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ---
 # Monitor Computer/IP

-This article describes the functionality of Monitor Computer/IP activity.

 The Monitor Computer/IP activity will send a ping to a remote computer or IP address and wait for a response.
 You can configure the Monitor Computer/IP activity to invoke your runbook if the computer is either reachable or unreachable.
 The Monitor Computer/IP activity can be used to invoke runbooks that will automatically notify administrators when a vital system has become unreachable on the network.

+This article describes the functionality of Monitor Computer/IP activity.

 ## Configure the Monitor Computer/IP Activity